 - Fireplace soot: Similarly to burning candles, an improperly vented fireplace can leave soot deposits on the furnace filter.
 Consider having your fireplace checked to ensure it is venting properly.

 - Carbon monoxide: This odorless, invisible gas is the byproduct of incomplete combustion and can cause soot deposits on your furnace filter.
 Common sources of carbon monoxide include the furnace itself, vehicle exhaust in an attached garage, and a leaky gas fireplace.
-Make sure your carbon monoxide detectors are working and have your combustion appliances inspected immediately because, if this is the source of soot on your furnace filter, you could suffer seriously health problems if you ignore it.
+Make sure your carbon monoxide detectors are working and have your combustion appliances inspected immediately because, if this is the source of soot on your furnace filter, you could suffer serious health problems if you ignore it.

 - Mold growth: When you run the air conditioner in the summer, the evaporator coil becomes damp with condensation.
 This can transfer to the dirt and dust collected on the furnace.
 If left wet long enough, black, sooty mold can begin to grow and spread to the furnace filter.
 To prevent this, have the furnace cleaned in the spring before you start running the air conditioner all summer long.